jefmeijvis/cornucopia.dotnetlab.eu/data/blog/20240201-how-to-start-with-cornucopia/index.md

 hidden: false
 ---

+# How to start with Cornucopia in a Scrum team
 Individually or as a team, you have decided that you want to improve the level of cybersecurity of your applications by integrating an Appsec process in your development workflow.

 Our Owasp Cornucopia cards are a great way of starting your Appsec process!
 But how do you start?